youngbryanyu/titan-health-app/README.md

 The follow requirements must be met before pushing changes onto the `main` branch:
 - Must be an invited contributor to the repository
 - Must have 1 approval from another contributor
-- Must have 1 approval from the repository owner (yyu2002)
+- Must have 1 approval from the repository owner (youngbryanyu)

 ### Personal Access Tokens
 You may need to set up a personal access token for authentication due to GitHub's newer security guidelines.
 See [this](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) documentation for how to do so (create a classic token), or follow the steps below: